Jamie White: Biography

 On January 9, 2012, Jamie White returned to the KALC Alice 105.9 Denver morning show currently hosted by BJ Harris, replacing host Erica Cobb.

-Legal Problem
+Legal problem

-On July 11, 2009, White was arrested at 1:30 am for an undisclosed felony.
-She was booked at 2:31 am and released at 6:14 am on $50,000 bail from the LAPD Pacific Division.
-She was then due back in court on August 5, 2009.
-Charges against White were eventually dropped.
+On July 11, 2009, White was arrested at 1:30 am for an undisclosed felony after an altercation with her boyfriend.
+She was released at 6:14 am the same day on $50,000 bail from the LAPD Pacific Division and due back in court on August 5, 2009.
+The charges against White were eventually dropped.